 How Can Suboxone Therapy Help Treat Opiate Addiction?

 Opiate addiction has become a very serious problem in today's society.
 The number of opiate related deaths has continued to climb for many years.
 Suboxone is a medical therapy option for those who are chemically addicted to opiates and can help people return to a healthy, functional life.
 Suboxone and it's generic equivalents attach to chemical receptors in the brain just as other opiates do.
 This keeps the body from experiencing withdrawal symptoms.
-The naloxone in the medication also inhibits other opioids from affecting the body if they are consumed.
+The medication also inhibits other opioids from affecting the body if they are consumed.

 While the medication is a great tool to help combat opiate addiction, recovery requires more effort in the form of continuous psychosocial therapy.
 The Substance Abuse and Mental Health Services Administration provides a list of counseling resources to help navigate this aspect of recovery.

 Marion, OH 43302

 Phone: (330) 906-0450